Marriott School of Business: Campus

 The Marriott School is located on the campus of BYU, which is situated in the urban, Wasatch Front area of Provo, Utah.
-The school is principally housed inside the N. Eldon Tanner Building (TNRB).
+The school is principally housed inside the N. Eldon Tanner Building.
 At the building's construction announcement in 1980, BYU president Dallin H. Oaks said that the Board of Trustees named it in honor of N. Eldon Tanner (a Canadian politician and counselor to four LDS Church presidents) because he was known in Canada as "Mr. Integrity"—a title wished upon every Marriott School graduate.
 At the groundbreaking for the building on November 8, 1980, "explosives that were used to remove the soil showered unsuspecting spectators with dust and pebbles."
 The Tanner Building was completed in late 1982 and dedicated on April 5, 1983, by Gordon B. Hinckley.
 Today, the seven-story, 120000 sqft granite building houses Marriott School classrooms as well as professor and administration offices.
 A 76000 sqft addition, costing $43 million and funded by donations, was dedicated on October 24, 2008, by alumnus Thomas S. Monson.
 The addition increased the building's capacity by 53 percent and provides 10 tiered classrooms, one network teaching room, one large assembly room, and 39 study rooms.

 The Tanner Building is located directly west of central campus.
 To its immediate north is the Gordon B. Hinckley Alumni and Visitors Center and on-campus housing Helaman Halls.
 Its western and southern sides are covered by athletic facilities.
-Close by is also the newly renovated Jesse Knight Building (JKB), where some business school classes are held.
+Close by is also the newly renovated Jesse Knight Building, where some business school classes are held.
 Additionally, a parking garage is located adjacent to the Tanner Building.